-A holistic approach to water stewardship at our Sukorejo plant in Indonesia
+A holistic approach to water stewardship at our Sukorejo plant in Indonesia Our Sukorejo plant set out to become the first factory certified by the AWS in Indonesia.
+Thank

 Our Sukorejo plant set out to become the first factory certified by the AWS in Indonesia.
 Thanks to thoughtful collaboration with local stakeholders, our team successfully implemented initiatives to reduce our environmental impact and protect biodiversity while also addressing local water-related risks and challenges in the nearby communities.